 Building a website with AI is not one decision.
 It is two: what the site needs to look like, and what it needs to do for the business.
 AI website builders solve the first problem reliably.
 For B2B operators who need the second, the decision has material revenue and integration risk attached to it.

-This guide breaks down exactly where AI website builders deliver real value, where they create technical debt for B2B operators, what the rebuild cost looks like when the wrong call is made, and how to frame the decision correctly before you commit budget.
+This guide breaks down where AI website builders deliver real value, where they create technical debt for B2B operators, what rebuild cost can look like when the wrong call is made, and how to frame the decision correctly before you commit budget.

 TL;DR: AI Builder vs. Development Team